shreyjain13/shreyjain13.github.io/index.md

 title: ""
 ---

-Working on personal branding in the Metaverse and DAO tooling.
+Working on building the Metaverse.

 Previously, I did some work in healthcare, both [public health](https://flatten.ca) and [machine learning for health (domain generalization)](https://shreyj.com/publications).